 That doesn’t mean you can’t have individual goals in pursuit of your purpose.
 It means you want a purpose that will last you for the rest of your life.
 After all, you don’t want to set a goal, achieve it, and then ask what’s next?
 Because then your old age sucks thoughts will start creeping back in.

-Here are some ideas for having a purpose.
+Here are some ideas for finding a purpose in life after 50.
 It doesn’t mean you can’t change your purpose once you start on one.
 Or you can’t have multiple purposes.
 Just don’t overwhelm yourself:

 - Volunteering – One thing is for sure.
 The world will never run out of a need for volunteers.
 Older adults may have a lot of time on their hands.
 You can find lots of opportunities in your area to volunteer.
 Websites like Volunteer Match are helpful in locating them.
 Consider determining what you want to change about the world and volunteer in that certain area.
 We offer some ideas in another blog post for opportunities around Goodyear, AZ where one of our assisted living homes resides.